Conventional 97 Loan. 3% Down Homebuying Without Using FHA

 3. Make Offers

-4. Send New Documentation to the Lender
+4. Provide New Loan Documentation

 6. Closing and Funding

-Conventional 97 Rates & Trends
+Conventional 97 Interest Rates & Trends

 See today’s conventional loan rates by entering your desired home price and other details below.